-Guidelines Maximum Number of Directorships in other companies

-Executive Director A Director shall exercise due The Company has not set a limit

-Non-Executive Director discretion in accepting and on the number of board seats in

-CEO holding directorships and other companies that an

-officerships in other corporations. individual director or CEO may

-A Director may hold any number hold simultaneously.

-of directorships or officerships

-outside the Company provided

-that, in the Director's opinion,

-these other positions do not

-detract or compromise the

-Director's capacity to diligently

-perform his duties as a Director of

-the Company.
+Guidelines Maximum Number of Directorships in other companies Executive Director A Director shall exercise due The Company has not set a limit Non-Executive Director discretion in accepting and holding on the number of board seats in CEO directorships and officerships in other corporations.
+A Director may hold any number of directorships or officerships outside the Company provided that, in the Director's opinion, these other positions do not detract or compromise the Director's capacity to diligently perform his duties as a Director of the Company. other companies that an individual director or CEO may hold simultaneously.